 As one of England’s largest independent provider of NHS services, Practice Plus Group is delivering a new model of Integrated Urgent Care that reduces pressures on services and staff.
-By bringing together NHS 111 call centres, clinical assessment and other urgent care services, we enable patients to access the right care, when they need it.
-It’s better for everyone.
+By bringing together NHS 111 call centres, clinical assessment and other urgent care services, we enable patients to access the right care, when they need it creating a better service for all.

 National Director for Integrated Urgent Care, Practice Plus Group

 Welcome to the Practice Plus Group careers site.
 I’m Kevin Brown, National Director for Integrated Urgent Care at Practice Plus Group.
 We provide NHS 111 services, Clinical Advisory Services and GP out-of-hours services from our portfolio.

-The NHS 111 service exists to provide people with the right medical help, when they need it, but when the situation isn’t an emergency.
+The NHS 111 service exists to provide people with the right medical help, whenever they need it, when the situation isn’t an emergency.
 Callers to our NHS 111 service speak to our highly trained and closely supported NHS 111 health advisors, who use a state-of-the-art triage tool called NHS Pathways to assess patients over the phone and direct them to the most appropriate care.
 They are prepared to arrange for 999 services if necessary.

-The Clinical Assessment Service (CAS) is a dedicated clinical hub that supports the operations of our NHS 111 call centres – and also works closely with other health and care professionals throughout the NHS and Practice Plus Group.
-Depending on the clinical role, members of our multidisciplinary CAS teams can be based in geographically dispersed locations, including our premises or their own.
+The CAS is a dedicated clinical hub that supports the operations of our NHS 111 call centres – and also works closely with other health and care professionals throughout the NHS and Practice Plus Group.
+Depending on the clinical role, members of our multidisciplinary CAS teams can be based in geographically dispersed locations, including on our premises or their own.